microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 ```
 Either of these approaches would allow card authors who know their cards will be hitting platforms targeting both 1.2 and 1.3 to take advantage of the labels for accessibility or interactivity purposes in 1.3 without breaking their experience on 1.2 clients.
 That said, needing to add fallback to the card defeats the conciseness benefits of this approach, and will not help card authors who are targeting 1.0 or 1.1 hosts.
 Card authors who know their hosts support version 1.3 (or any future version) will not need to worry about this concern.

+> Question: Labels can be of three types: string, TextBlock and RichTextBlock, this leads to a rendering issue where string labels will not be able to define the spacing between the label and the input.
+We can define that information in the host config, will that be a good option?
+>
+> We have to also make clear that the spacing property in the input element will refer to the spacing between the label and the rendered input.
+Card authors may think the spacing is between the label and the previous element as the actual element is the input element and the label is a just a property of it.

 ### Option 2 – LabelFor Property on TextBlocks/RichTextBlocks
 An alternative option would be to have labels as separate text elements, but provide an id that links the inputs to the labels:
 ``` json